Xylophone and Marimba Building E-Books from Jim McCarthy

 Don’t get me wrong - there is nothing wrong with the small “box resonated” xylophones - such as available in my project one building plans. comparison between height and size of small box resonated xylophone and two octave marimba

-Older students expect much more these days though!
-Imagine getting senior students to sit on the carpet and play these small xylophones - they just don't take them seriously, and you could actually be turning them away from music!
+But older students expect much more these days!
+Imagine getting senior students to sit on the carpet and play small box xylophones - they just don't take them seriously, and you could actually be turning them away from music!

 However... tuned percussion is a great learning tool for music fundamentals at any age because:

-• Students don’t have to worry about sound production - wind and string instruments are difficult to even get a sound from at the beginning.
+• You don’t have to worry about sound production (unlike wind and string instruments which are difficult to even get a sound from at the beginning)

-• It's Visual - The students can actually see the musical scales they are going to play.
+• It's Visual! - You can actually see the musical scales you are playing.

 Play standing up OR Sitting down!